-What was once years ago a quiet little corner casually tucked into the top of the city, is now one of the largest development zones in Guelph.
+What was once years ago a quiet little corner, casually tucked into the top of the city, is now one of the largest development zones in Guelph.
 For the past decade, the area north of Woodlawn Road and abutting the Guelph Lake Conservation Area has been reshaping the landscape and attracting families from all over the city.

-The southern portion of the neighbourhood is a quiet grouping of homes around Ferndale Park, popular with older families who enjoyed living further away from the noise of the city.
+The southern portion of the neighbourhood is a quiet grouping of homes around Ferndale Park, popular with older families who enjoy living further away from the noise of the city.
 The surrounding new construction has filled the former open fields with an assortment of family living options.
 Stacked town homes, street-level town homes and larger detached properties all characterize a neighbourhood that is continuing to reshape itself daily.

 Values have continued to rise for the past decade and the variety of new construction options should likely only serve to continue that trend.
 Although the lack of immediate amenities does exist, a short drive down Woodlawn Road provides easy access to the big box shopping world.
 Services and schools are on the horizon and many Guelph families are looking to take advantage of the financial upside of relocating to the Guelph Lake neighbourhood before those services arrive.